cdeck3r/cdeck3r.github.io/_posts/2018-07-05-SCM-IoTHackathon.md

 ### Alexa Shopping List

 This project investigates how a device-free interfaces in the Smart Home may support the Smart Shopping activities.
-Amazon's Echo device with its Alexa speech service enables a user to create a shopping list without an extra device such a smartphone.
+Amazon's Echo device with its Alexa speech service enables a user to create a shopping list without an extra device such as a smartphone.
 The system is a prototype demonstration how retailers can embed their own service residing in a user's Smart Home.
-Hence, it extends the typical domain of a retail store and let the shopping experience start at the a customer's home.
+It expands the typical domain of a retail store and let the shopping experience start in the customer's home.

 [Project wiki](https://iot-hackathon.gitbook.io/project/)